dotnet/linker/docs/error-codes.md

 - The property 'property' has DynamicallyAccessedMembersAttribute on it, but the linker could not determine the backing fields for the property to propagate the attribute to the field.

-#### `IL2043`: Trying to propagate DynamicallyAccessedMemberAttribute from property 'property' to its getter 'method', but it already has such attribute.
+#### `IL2043`: Trying to propagate DynamicallyAccessedMemberAttribute from property 'property' to its setter 'method', but it already has such attribute.

-- Propagating DynamicallyAccessedMembersAttribute from property 'property' to its getter 'method' found that the getter already has such an attribute.
+- Propagating DynamicallyAccessedMembersAttribute from property 'property' to its setter 'method' found that the setter already has such an attribute.
 The existing attribute will be used.

 #### `IL2044`: Could not find any type in namespace 'namespace' specified in 'XML document location'